-4. An institution within the System shall provide periodic updates on any hearing or appeals process to the reporting party and responding party, including, without limitation, written notice of any delays.]
-(Deleted by amendment.)
+4. An institution within the System shall provide periodic updates on any hearing or appeals process to the reporting party and responding party, including, without limitation, written notice of any delays.

-- Sec.
-28. 1.
-An institution within the System may issue a no-contact directive prohibiting the [responding party] complainant and the [reporting party] respondent from contacting each other. [during the pendency of an investigation] and hearing.]
-An institution may issue a no-contact directive if the directive is necessary to: - (a) Protect the safety or well-being of either the [reporting party] complainant or the [responding party:] respondent; or - (b) Respond to interference with an investigation. - 2.
-A no-contact directive issued after a decision of responsibility against the [responding party] respondent has been made is unilateral and applies only against the [responding party.] respondent. - 3.
-If an institution issues a mutual no-contact directive, the institution shall provide the [reporting party] complainant and the [responding party] respondent with a written justification for the directive and an explanation of the terms of the directive, including, without limitation, [a description of the circumstances, if any, under which] that a violation of the directive may subject the party to disciplinary action. - Sec.
-29. 1.
-A student who experiences sexual misconduct may request a waiver from any requirement to maintain a certain grade point average, credit enrollment, or other academic or disciplinary record requirement related to academic success for any scholarship, grant or other academic program offered by an institution within the System.
-A waiver may be granted by fa victim's an advocate designated pursuant to section 19 of this act, the Title IX coordinator of the institution, a law enforcement officer employed by the institution, an academic advisor or staff member of a disability resource center of the institution. - 2.
-A student or employee who experiences sexual misconduct shall be granted a request to take a leave of absence or, to the extent practicable, extend benefits of employment. - Sec.
-30. 1.
-The Board of Regents may require an institution within the System to prepare and submit to the Board [a] an annual report that includes, - (a) The total number of reports of alleged incidents of sexual misconduct allegedly committed by a student or employee of the institution made to the Title IX office of the institution; - (b) [The number of investigations initiated by a law enforcement agency in response to reports of alleged incidents of sexual misconduct, if known; - (c) The number of students and employees found responsible for an incident of sexual misconduct by the institution;
+Sec.
+24.9.
+1. An institution within the System may issue a no-contact directive prohibiting the responding party and the reporting party from contacting each other during the pendency of an investigation and hearing.
+An institution may issue a no-contact directive if the directive is necessary to:

+(a) Protect the safety or well-being of either the reporting party or the responding party; or

+(b) Respond to interference with an investigation.

+A no-contact directive issued after a decision of responsibility against the responding party has been made is unilateral and applies only against the responding party.

+3. If an institution issues a mutual no-contact directive, the institution shall provide the reporting party and the responding party with a written justification for the directive and an explanation of the terms of the directive, including, without limitation, a description of the circumstances, if any, under which a violation of the directive may subject the party to disciplinary action.

+Sec.
+24.95.
+1. A student who experiences sexual misconduct may request a waiver from any requirement to maintain a certain grade point average, credit enrollment, or other academic or disciplinary record requirement relating to academic success for any scholarship, grant or other academic program offered by an institution within the System.
+A waiver may be granted by a confidential resource advisor designated pursuant to section 20 of this act, the Title IX coordinator of the institution, a law enforcement officer employed by the institution, an academic advisor or staff member of a disability resource center of the institution.

+2. A student or employee who experiences sexual misconduct must be granted a request to take a leave of absence or, to the extent practicable, extend benefits of employment.

+Sec.
+25. 1.
+The Board of Regents may require an institution within the System to prepare and submit to the Board of Regents [a] an annual report that includes, without limitation:

+(a) The total number of reports of alleged incidents of sexual misconduct made to the institution:

+(b) [The number of investigations initiated by a law enforcement agency in response to reports of alleged incidents of sexual misconduct, if known;

+(e) The number of students and employees found responsible for an incident of sexual misconduct by the institution:

-$\frac{f(d)}{f(d)}$ (c) The number of students and employees accused of but found not responsible for an incident of sexual misconduct by the institution;
+[(d)] (c) The number of students and employees accused of but found not responsible for an incident of sexual misconduct by the institution; fand

-[(e)] (d) The number of [sanctions or remedies imposed on a responding party] persons sanctioned by the institution as a result of a finding of responsibility for an incident of sexual misconduct; [ (f)] and
+(e)] (d) The number of sanctions or remedies imposed on a responding partyl persons sanctioned by the institution as a result of a finding of responsibility for an incident of sexual misconduct $\{+\}$ or the number of remedies provided to a reporting party;